vitaut/vitaut.net/_posts/2013-09-07-integer-to-string-conversion-in-cplusplus.md

 You can find out more about `fmt::Writer` and `fmt::Format` in the [format library repository](https://github.com/vitaut/format) on GitHub and in the [documentation](http://zverovich.net/format/).

+**Update:**
+Since I don't have `ltoa` on my platform, I've added a basic public-domain implementation of this function from [here](http://www8.cs.umu.se/~isak/snippets/ltoa.c).
+Let me know in the comment section if there is a better version available somewhere.